SEO Works: Misconceptions, Common Problems, the Solution & Lifting Penalties

-3. Misconception: Crawling and indexing are important to SEO success.
+3. Misconception: Crawling and indexing are essential to SEO success.

 This misconception is still a confusing one because it still matters, however, not to the degree that we’ve heard other SEO agencies and clients talk about it.
-Indexing, and the abilities the search engines have, is certainly improving with time and technology.
-Crawling, an automated path-following technique, and indexing, an automated listing technique, are processes that sometimes come up in numerous discussions of SEO strategies.
-According to a few, these two processes are essential for the discovery of a particular website and can, therefore, raise its search engine rankings.
+Indexing and the abilities the search engines have is undoubtedly improving with time and technology.
+Crawling, an automated path-following technique, and indexing, a computerized listing technique, are processes that sometimes come up in numerous discussions of SEO strategies.
+According to a few, these two processes are essential for the discovery of a particular website and can, therefore, raise their search engine rankings.
 However, it is merely a myth.

 Indeed, crawling and indexing can help, but they are unsupportive of the foundation of a great website—one that can attain high page ranks due to its quality.
 A website’s overall content should be the main concentration.

-Moreover, crawling and indexing are not as important anymore due to modern changes.
+Moreover, crawling and indexing are not as important anymore due to recent changes.
 From the 1990s to the mid-2000s, for a website to be discovered, the most common way is to ping website directories and search engine listings as well as.
 Now, with the offered convenience of social media platforms, this practice is unnecessary.
-The search engines are now able to not only see most of the social posts, but can follow and index them.
-It’s been said that a poor-man’s sitemap can be achieved through tweeting your specific pages through Twitter (or at least speed up the index process).
-Hopefully it’s obvious that you need to do much more than that in order to have your website indexed and looking as shiny as possible.
+The search engines are now able to not only see most of the social posts but can follow and index them.
+It’s been said that a poor man’s sitemap can be achieved through tweeting your specific pages through Twitter (or at least speed up the indexing process).
+Hopefully, it’s apparent that you need to do much more than that to have your website indexed and looking as shiny as possible.

 4. Misconception: All meta tags are important.

-There are 3 types of meta tags: (1) meta keywords or the comma-separated sets of words that convey website context, (2) meta descriptions or the description of individual web pages, and (3) meta title tags or the keyword-laden lines that show up in search results.
-It’s important to learn the roles of the 3 meta tags since they are all significant to a website.
+There are three types of meta tags: (1) meta keywords or the comma-separated sets of words that convey website context, (2) meta descriptions or the description of individual web pages, and (3) meta title tags or the keyword-laden lines that show up in search results.
+It’s essential to learn the roles of the three meta tags since they are all significant to a website.
 However, while integral, not all 3 of them are equally important.

 The focus should be more on the meta title tags.
 If the meta title tags of a website match a search, that website will appear.
 Why not give a hands-on exercise on the topic a go?
 Try searching for a batch of words using Google.
 Results with bolded words will then be returned; these bolded words are part of the meta title tag.